Biography

 Research

-- Spaces of displacement, migration and refuge, including spaces of climate mobilities
+• Spaces of conflict, displacement, migration and refuge, including spaces of climate mobilities

 I would be interested in supervising PhD students in any of the topics listed above.